-Make sure that the parking brake is securely engaged. - position (vehicles without a keyless access with push button start system) or turning the push-button ignition switch off (vehicles with a keyless access with push button start system). - STEP 3 Start the engine and check that the ABS warning light and slip indicator are off.
+Make sure that the parking brake is securely engaged. - STEP 2 Stop the engine by turning the engine switch to the "LOCK" position (vehicles without a keyless access with push button start system) or turning the push-button ignition switch off (vehicles with a keyless access with push button start system). - Start the engine and check that the ABS warning light and slip indicator are off.